This post and its photos may contain affiliate links, view our disclosure policy.

 Fold the edge of the crust in about 1″.
 Top with granola (or skip the granola…its up to you) and bake at 350 degrees until done (apples are tender).

-Start at 20 minutes and check every 10 minutes or so until crust is done and apples are soft.
+Start at 20 minutes and check every couple minutes or so until crust is done and apples are soft.